The Satyr and the Peasant (Jordaens): The story background

+Early Modern treatments of the fable

-Aesop's Fables were printed and reprinted in many illustrated editions throughout Europe in the 16th and 17th Centuries.
+Aesop's Fables were printed and reprinted in many illustrated editions throughout Europe in the 16th and 17th centuries.
 The first illustrated version in the Dutch language was published in 1567 in Bruges by Pieter de Clerck under the title De warachtighe fabulen der dieren (The true fables of the animals).
 Edewaerd de Dene had written the text in the local Flemish variant of Dutch and Marcus Gheeraerts the Elder had made 107 illustrations for the fables.
 The book contained the story of the "Landtsman ende satyre" ('The peasant and the satyr') with an illustration showing the satyr and the peasant sitting at a table outside the satyr's lean-to shed.

 In Netherlandish culture, the fable of "the Satyr and the Peasant” became quite popular.
 In 1617 the Dutch Catholic poet and playwright Joost van den Vondel put rhymes to the fable in his Vorstelijke Warande der dieren (The Princely Pleasure-Grounds of Animals) for which he used the older illustration made by Marcus Gheeraerts.
 In his rendering of the story, Vondel has the satyr flee in fear of his life, for 'The Wise man always shows love and goodwill, towards him that holds fire in one hand and water in the other, in order to avoid his evil sorcery'.”